 Give your business a presence on LinkedIn

-Once you have a LinkedIn profile for yourself, you can create a LinkedIn page for your business.
+Once you have a profile for yourself, you can create a LinkedIn page for your business.

 To do this, make sure you're signed in, then visit the create company page.
 (You can also select Interest > Companies, then choose Create on the right side of the page.)

-Much like when you created your individual profile, LinkedIn will ask for some basic details about your company.
+Much like when you created your individual profile, you will be asked for some basic details about your company.

-- When you enter your company name, LinkedIn may say it has already created a page for your company automatically.
+- When you enter your company name, you may notice a page for your company has been created automatically.
 If so, you can complete a form to take control of this page.

 - Provide as much detail about your company as possible.
 You can include the company name, a brief description (remember, this may be seen by customers, partners and jobseekers), plus key information like the business size, website address.